 You may find that you are unable to get to your polling place location on Election Day but still want to vote in the election.
-You can vote by casting an absentee ballot prior to Election Day.
+You can vote by casting an absentee ballot starting 46 days prior to Election Day.
 In Minnesota, citizens are allowed to vote absentee for the following reasons:

 - Absence from your precinct

 - Eligible emergency declared by the governor or quarantine declared by the federal or state government

 - Religious discipline or observance of religious holiday

 - Serving as an election judge in another precinct

 Military and overseas voters can also vote by absentee ballot.
 Additional information can be obtained through the website for the Minnesota Secretary of State.